 Multi-Edit - You may select multiple rows by clicking on multiple features while holding the Shift or Ctrl keys.
 Right clicking within one of the selected fields allows you to edit all the selected attributes within that column at once.

-button to see images relating to the selected feature.
+Enable the Image Explorer button to open the Image Explorer dialog and see images relating to the selected feature.

 indicates a successful test and a red 'X'

 indicates a failed test.
-Note: The Analyze function may be aborted using the Escape key.
+Note: The Analyze function may be aborted using the Esc key.

-A user may choose to analyze features "on the fly" by clicking the Automatic Analyze button
+- A user may choose to analyze features "on the fly" by toggling the Automatic Analyze

-allows the user to see the full, descriptive name of the test column, or else just see the green checkmark or red 'X' icons instead.
+button allows the user to see/hide the full, descriptive name of the test column, or else just see the green checkmark

 contains three main tabs where the user may control the behavior of the Feature Analyst's test analyses.
 These are the General, Navigation, and Analysis tabs.
 The user sets test parameters here to be executed by clicking the 'Analyze' button on the Feature Analyst Dialog.